SamAlber/aws-cloud-website/README.md

 - **User Feedback**:
   - Updates the status message on the page to inform the user of success or errors.
+  - Clears input fields after submission.

+**Notes**:

+- **Accessibility**:
+  - Ensures that the form is accessible to users with disabilities.
+  - Uses semantic HTML and ARIA attributes where appropriate.

+- **Security**:
+  - Sanitizes user input to prevent injection attacks.
+  - Does not expose sensitive endpoints or data in the frontend code.

 ---

-## **Questions and Answers**
+## **Interview Questions and Answers**

-Here are some potential questions that may arise along with detailed answers:
+Based on the experiences and knowledge gained from this project, here are some potential interview questions and detailed answers:

 ### **1. What AWS services are you familiar with, and how did you use them in your project?**